 Revised dates for this post have now been agreed:

 Closing date, midnight 31 August with interviews 9 October.

-St Aldates is a vibrant city centre church, with three services welcoming over 1,000 people every Sunday during University term-time and a diverse mid-week programme of events, groups and courses.
+St Aldates is a vibrant city-centre church, with an online reach of more than 2,000 a week during the last few months - previously with three services welcoming over 1,000 people every Sunday during University term-time and a diverse mid-week programme of events, groups and courses.
 We are an all-age community with a heart to minister to people from all walks of life, equipping our members to be ministers of the gospel in their homes, streets, schools, universities and workplaces.
 Our current vision is to build a community of believers who are true to Christ, seeking to live out the qualities embodied in the Beatitudes, and instrumental in taking the gospel to neighbours and nations.
 Everyone is welcome to worship with us – we hope that people of all nationalities and backgrounds can find friendship here and accompany each other on their journey towards a more Christ-like way.

 St Aldates is a Church of England parish church in the Deanery and Diocese of Oxford.
 Situated in the city centre, on the street named St Aldate’s, opposite Christ Church and next door to Pembroke College, the site of the church has been a place of Christian worship since Saxon times, for more than 1,000 years.

 The geographic parish is small: approximately 0.1 square miles.
 According to the data from the last census, the parish comprises 240 households and a population of 727 (which includes a significant number of students).
 However, our reputation as a church that holds the Word, Spirit and Sacraments in balance, with excellent preaching and contemporary worship, attracts large numbers of people from a much wider catchment - students from Oxford’s two universities, single people and families from across the city and surrounding area, together with many international visitors.